-Anymore, I’m often astonished at how, when I want to share something meaningful with the world, the Universe seems to jump in and provide all sorts of material to help me make the point…
+I’m often astonished at how, when I want to share some meaningful thought (contemplation) with the world, the Universe seems to jump in and provide all sorts of material to help me make the point…

 “The savior is within; Satan is a scapegoat.